Isaac-Tait/Fallfish_Tenkara_v2/content/blog/visiting-japan/index.md

 <ul>
  	<li>Google Translate - I use this everyday.
 You can take pictures of writing and it will translate.
 It translates voice too and is super helpful.</li>
  	<li>Hyperdia Train Schedule - Another very helpful app and great for short visits.
 Once you've used the 'free trial' though it becomes very expensive to use.</li>
  	<li>Everything in Japan is in metric and the exchange rate changes daily.
-A <a href="https://itunes.apple.com/us/app/converter-plus-units-currencies/id370146222?mt=8" target="_blank" rel="noopener noreferrer">converter app</a> is a good idea</li>
+A <a href="https://itunes.apple.com/us/app/converter-plus-units-currencies/id370146222?mt=8" target="_blank" rel="noopener noreferrer" class="text-red-500 hover:bg-red-500 hover:text-white">converter app</a> is a good idea</li>
- 	<li>In case you did not know there are a lot of earthquakes in Japan. <a href="https://itunes.apple.com/us/app/yurekuru-call/id398954883?mt=8" target="_blank" rel="noopener noreferrer">This app</a> will warn you if one is about to strike near you, as well tell you how big it was/is, and whether you should evacuate (especially helpful if you are near the ocean).</li>
+ 	<li>In case you did not know there are a lot of earthquakes in Japan. <a href="https://itunes.apple.com/us/app/yurekuru-call/id398954883?mt=8" target="_blank" rel="noopener noreferrer" class="text-red-500 hover:bg-red-500 hover:text-white">This app</a> will warn you if one is about to strike near you, as well tell you how big it was/is, and whether you should evacuate (especially helpful if you are near the ocean).</li>
 </ul>
 <p class="mb-2 mt-2 font-bold">Visiting Japan</p>